How and Why to Reply to Reviews on iOS & Android

 To do so, you can click the ‘edit’ icon next to your reply and hit ‘Submit’ once you are done editing.
 You can also delete a reply by clicking the ‘bin’ icon.

 Keep in mind that some reviews may no longer exist in the store but might still be shown on AppTweak so you don’t miss any feedback left for your app.
 As a result, you won’t be able to reply to these reviews.

 Unlike on the App Store, you cannot delete a reply for Android apps once it has been published.
 While you will always be able to edit it, you won’t be able to completely erase it from the store.

 Viewing Your Reply on the Store

-Once you reply to a review on AppTweak, it can take up to 24 hours for you to see it live in the store; for Android apps, this only takes a few minutes.
+Once you reply to a review on AppTweak, it can take up to 24 hours for you to see it live in the store.
 You might see this ‘Pending’ status appear but once the reply has been marked as ‘Published’, your response is live on the store.

 Google Play rating score update (2021)